 When should a lease be extended?

-As a rule of thumb, if a lease has less than 90 years left to run, it should be extended, to avoid depreciation and so as not to deter potential buyers (mortgages can be more difficult to obtain on properties with leases shorter than 90 years).
+As a rule of thumb, if a lease has less than 90 years left to run it should be extended to avoid depreciation and to avoid deterring any potential buyers.
+This is partially because mortgages can be more difficult to obtain on properties with leases shorter than 90 years.

 Leases that have less than 80 years to run become more expensive to extend, and those below 60 years can cost an additional 1% of the property value to extend.